How to Protect Your Child From Inappropriate Content Online

 - Comprehensive filter prevents access to websites with inappropriate downloads

 - Customize screen time limits

-- Get real-time updates on your parent dashboard
+- Get real-time updates about new downloads on your parent dashboard

 Even if they manage to find a way to get the apps or files on their phone (which my kids couldn’t do), Qustodio has plenty of tools to stop them from viewing the content.

 On the Qustodio parent dashboard, I can see every app that is on my kids’ phones.
 I can completely block access to the app, or if I’m OK with them using it in moderation, it allows me to create time limits for each app.